ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

 * use the environment keywords: `link to example <­https://gitlab.com/ska-telescope/tango-example/-/blob/master/.gitlab-ci.yml#L108>`__
 * have a common publish chart CI job step: `link to example <­https://gitlab.com/ska-telescope/tango-example/-/blob/master/.gitlab-ci.yml#L122>`__

-Note also that each project/repository in the ska-telescope group has a `Kubernetes cluster already enabled <https://gitlab.com/ska-telescope/tango-example/-/clusters>`_.
+Also, note that each project/repository in the ska-telescope group has a `Kubernetes cluster already enabled <https://gitlab.com/ska-telescope/tango-example/-/clusters>`_.

 The test job of the GitLab pipeline needs to be: